ieee-vgtc/ieeevis.org/year/2019/info/tutorials.md

 * [User-Centred Evaluation in Visualization](#Eval)

 ## <a name="Topo"></a> Topological Data Analysis Made Easy with the Topology ToolKit, A Sequel
-Sunday, Oct 20: 9:00am-12:20pm
+Sunday, October 20: 9:00am-12:20pm

-Martin Falk, Linköping University, Sweden
+Martin Falk, *Linköping University*
-Charles Gueunet, Kitware SAS, France
+Charles Gueunet, *Kitware*
-Joshua A Levine, University of Arizona, United States
+Joshua A Levine, *University of Arizona*
-Jonas Lukasczyk, Technische Universität Kaiserslautern, Germany
+Jonas Lukasczyk, *Technische Universität Kaiserslautern*
-Julien Tierny, CNRS/Sorbonne Université, France
+Julien Tierny, *CNRS/Sorbonne Université*

 This tutorial presents topological methods for the analysis and visualization of scientific data from a user’s perspective, with the